4/19/18, “How Am I Supposed To Breathe With No Air: Management Of Pediatric Drowning”

 Tune in every third Thursday of the month at 2 PM for our series on Emergency Pediatric Care which focuses on emergency, acute care, and post-operative management of pediatric patients.
 This series is especially beneficial to emergency medicine, trauma, urgent care and paramedic health care providers.
 CE credit is available to those who attend the live teleconference.

-*CE credit is available to those who attend the live teleconference only.
+CE credit is available to those who attend the live teleconference of our Project ECHO sessions.